-Here you can define color and outline width for the element frame, set a background color and opacity for the map canvas.
-The Position button opens the Set items position dialog and allows to set the map canvas position using reference points or coordinates.
+Here you can define color and outline width for the element frame, set a background color and opacity for the scalebar.
+The Position button opens the map canvas position using reference points or coordinates.
 Furthermore you can select or unselect to display the element frame with the Show frame checkbox.